Questions? Get details about the Penn LPS Online learning experience, tuition, and more by browsing the Frequently Asked Questions below.

-Individuals who do not meet the standard admission process requirements, or who apply to the BAAS program but are not admitted, can “prove their way in” by demonstrating academic success in four foundational courses, called “gateway courses.”
-The gateway courses give students an opportunity to demonstrate their current academic capabilities and also provide a strong foundation for continued academic success in the BAAS program.
-To learn more about proving your way in, visit the Prove Your Way In page.
+Individuals who do not meet the standard admission process requirements, or who apply to the BAAS program but are not admitted, can “prove their way in” through our Gateway Program by demonstrating academic success in four foundational courses, called “gateway courses.”
+These courses give students an opportunity to demonstrate their current academic capabilities and also provide a strong foundation for continued academic success in the BAAS program.
+To learn more about proving your way in through our Gateway Program, visit the Prove Your Way In page.

 Rather than majors, BAAS students select concentrations to tailor their undergraduate education to specific personal and professional goals.
 Many concentrations are interdisciplinary, to provide students with opportunities to explore their areas of interest from multiple perspectives.
 To view available concentrations, visit the Bachelor of Applied Arts and Sciences Concentrations page.

 Up to half of the Bachelor of Applied Arts and Sciences degree requirements may be met with work completed at an institution accredited by one of the following regional bodies:

 - New England Association of Schools and Colleges

 - Accrediting Commission for Community and Junior Colleges

 If you’re considering applying to the BAAS program and would like to receive a preliminary transfer credit evaluation before submitting your application, our program team is available to assess your previous college-level coursework.
 Visit the Transfer Preparation and Policies page for more details.

 If you have already completed an undergraduate degree, you may wish to consider Penn LPS Online certificates or individual courses to foster creative pursuits or master essential workplace skills.
 Students earning a second bachelor’s degree cannot transfer in credits used to earn their first bachelor’s degree.